ElfFriend-DnD/foundryvtt-compactBeyond5eSheet/README.md

 ## Acknowledgements

+Yoinked the expanded Biography tab directly from [tidy5e-sheet](https://github.com/sdenec/tidy5e-sheet).
+Also took their localization of the headers in said tab.

 Bootstrapped with Nick East's [create-foundry-project](https://gitlab.com/foundry-projects/foundry-pc/create-foundry-project).

 Mad props to the [League of Extraordinary FoundryVTT Developers](https://forums.forge-vtt.com/c/package-development/11) community which helped me figure out a lot.